Empowering Voters and Defending Democracy propels us to educate ourselves, and, in turn, the public, on current public policy issues.

 The LWVMN has formed a Climate Change Task Force to bring together League of Women Voter members in Minnesota who have a specific interest in climate change, and provide a network for sharing information, defining action opportunities, coordinating education and advocacy activities, and inspiring others to work on the issue of climate change in our state and local communities.

-We held a program about plastics and climate change in March of 2024.
+We held program education session about plastics and climate change in March of 2024:

 View the LWV-WBLA Plastics and Climate Change Program Slideshow